 One of the sights on Boracay is the Willy’s Rock, which is also located on White Beach.
 Here you can find rocks rising from the sea with a statue of the holy Mary on it.
 The view is in any case worth a visit

-Philippines round trip day 21: Boracay – Manila – journey home
+Philippines itinerary day 21: Boracay – Manila – journey home

 The stay in the paradisiacal Philippines is now slowly coming to an end.